-3. Program Outcomes:
+Program Outcomes:

 PO 1: Management Knowledge: Acquire the knowledge and skills of management and the ability to apply its principles and practices to solve any complex business problem.
 PO 2: Problem Analysis: Identify, formulate, and analyze complex management issues and reach substantial solutions using management principles.
 PO 3: Development of solution: Design solutions by applying modern tools and techniques of management sciences to enhance organizational efficiency.
-PO 4: Behavioural skills: Develop verbal and non-verbal communication skills, leadership traits, and teamwork spirit to add- value in the business arena PO 5: Entrepreneurial perspective: develop an insight into innovation and entrepreneurial qualities to apply and translate into start-ups or intrapreneurial ventures PO 6: Ethics: Understand the importance of ethical values and apply professional management PO 6: Ethics: Understand the importance of ethical values and apply professional management principles for the holistic development of the environment and society PO 6: 1 11 11 11 principles for the holistic development of the environment and society principles for the holistic development of the environment and society Global perspective: Analyze, evaluate, and apply global business practices in an
+PO 4: Behavioural skills: Develop verbal and non-verbal communication skills, leadership traits, and teamwork spirit to add- value in the business arena PO 5: Entrepreneurial perspective: develop an insight into innovation and entrepreneurial qualities to apply and translate into start-ups or intrapreneurial ventures PO 6: Ethics: Understand the importance of ethical values and apply professional management principles for the holistic development of the environment and society PO 7: Global perspective: Analyze, evaluate, and apply global business practices in an indigenous business environment.
+PO 8: Lifelong learning: Realize the need for and develop an ability to engage in independent and lifelong learning in the context of managing dynamic societal and global issues.

-- 4. Schedule of Teaching and Examination: This is a full time master degree programme.
+- 3. Schedule of Teaching and Examination: This is a full time master degree programme.
 The curriculum of this course is two years divided into four semesters.
 The teaching for Semesters and examinations will be as per the Shivaji university academic calendar.
-In addition there will be internal examinations for each paper conducted by the department. - 5.
+In addition there will be internal examinations for each paper conducted by the department. - 4.
 Eligibility criteria for Admission: In order to secure admission to first year of two-year full time MBA course, the candidate should fulfill the following eligibility criteria: Passed with minimum of 50 % marks in aggregate (45% in case of candidates of backward class categories belonging to Maharashtra State only) in any Bachelor's degree of minimum of three years duration in any discipline e recognized by the UGC.
 Candidate should appear for the YCSRD MBA entrance test conducted by Shivaji University.
-The score obtained in Common Entrance Test (MH-CET), conducted by the competent Authority of Maharashtra State will also be applicable for the MBA Admission. (as per Shivaji University rules).
+The score obtained in Common Entrance Test (MH-CET), conducted by the competent Authority of Maharashtra State will also be applicable for the MBA Admission.